-Portland Waldorf High School is offering two merit-based scholarships for applicants to the Class of 2021.
+Portland Waldorf High School is offering two merit-based scholarships for applicants to the Class of 2022 for the 2017-18 school year.
 These scholarships will fund half of the tuition for all four years of high school provided the student remains in good standing according to the expectations of the scholarship.
 Scholarship applicants are also welcome to apply for additional need-based financial aid through our Tuition Adjustment program.
 Tuition adjustments may be available regardless of scholarship award, and if eligible, may be combined with the scholarship award for a greater discount.

 All scholarship applications (including complete application to PWHS) must be received by the deadline.

 All scholarship applicants must be available for a group interview process on this day.

 Goal of the Scholarship: